Our ServicesChoose a topic from the list below:

 - times and dates when you’re at home

 - details of any hearing or mobility difficulties you may have.

 When we receive your letter, we can tell you if the repair is our responsibility.
-If it is, we’ll register it immediately, order any parts required and send you a repair receipt with an order number and details of when we’ll complete the repair.
+If it is, we’ll register it immediately, order any parts required.

 Appointment times for repairs

 Appointments will be given for either the morning (8am to 12 noon) or the afternoon (12 noon to 5pm), Monday to Friday excluding bank holidays

 Please see our page on what will happen if we, or you, miss an appointment

 What to expect when work is being done in your home